HERMES: Towards Efficient and Verifiable Mathematical Reasoning in LLMs: Experiments

 Table~\ref{tab:sampling comparison} illustrates the sensitivity of \method to sampling hyperparameters.
-We vary the autoformalizer sampling budget ($K_t$) from $1$ to $8$ and prover sampling budget ($K_p$) from $1$ to $16$, which is the number of translation and proof verification attempts, respectively.
-In this experiment, we use DeepSeek-V3.1 as the reasoning model and conduct evaluations on the HM2 dataset.
-Overall, increasing either $K_t$ or $K_p$, or both jointly, leads to improved performance.
-Specifically, as shown in Table~\ref{tab:sampling comparison}, increasing $K_t$ from $1$ to $4$ yields an average accuracy improvement of $82.2\%$ across tested prover budgets, and further increasing $K_t$ from $4$ to $8$ results in $2.2\%$ gain.
-It is because the translator occasionally introduces minor errors that fail Lean verification and backtranslation, and a higher sampling budget increases the likelihood of generating correct formalizations.
-For $K_p$, accuracy improves substantially by $22.3\%$ when increasing the budget from $1$ to $4$, as multiple prover attempts enable exploration of alternative proof trajectories and improve the likelihood of successful verification.
-Beyond $K_p{=}8$, the gain becomes marginal.
-These results suggest that moderate autoformalizer and prover budgets are sufficient for reliable verification without incurring excessive computational cost.
-We thus set $K_t{=}4$ and $K_p{=}4$ as the default values in our experiments.
-Additional ablation results are provided in Section~\ref{sec:additional-ablations} of the Appendix.
+We vary the autoformalizer sampling budget ($K_f$) from $1$ to $8$ and prover sampling budget ($K_p$) from $1$ to $16$, which is the number of formalization and proof verification attempts, respectively.
+In this experiment, we use DeepSeek-V3.1 as the reasoning model and conduct evaluations on the HARDMath2.
+Overall, increasing either $K_f$ or $K_p$, or both jointly, leads to improved performance.
+Table~\ref{tab:sampling comparison} shows that increasing $K_f$ from 1 to 4 yields a massive 82.2\% accuracy boost by mitigating formalization errors, with diminishing returns beyond that.
+Similarly, raising $K_p$ to 4 improves accuracy by 22.3\% through better proof exploration, also saturating at higher values.
+We therefore select $K_f{=}4$ and $K_p{=}4$ to balance reliability with computational cost.
+Additional ablations are in Appendix~\ref{sec:additional-ablations}.